 EDUCATION AND TEACHING

 Sofia studied architecture at the ESAP – Escola Superior Artística do Porto from 2001, after she graduated at Escola Secundária Artística de Soares dos Reis in Furniture and Product Design.
 She was awarded the Diploma Prize in 2008 with the thesis “The Feminine in Architecture – The Architectural Form and Gender Issues”, which is now waiting for publication.
-She then became an architect at NN – Arquitectura e Planeamento, Lda., taught Artistic Expression at Maia City Hall, and later led her own freelance career.
+She then became an architect at NN – Arquitectura e Planeamento, Lda., taught Artistic Expression at Grammar School, and later led her own freelance career.
 She is since 2009 a member of the Portuguese Association of Architects.

 Sofia Rodrigues’ built work has won her much academic and public acclaim.
 Her best known projects to date are the Bom Sucesso Complex in Oporto, Portugal (2005), the Francos’ School Complex in Oporto, Portugal (2006), the rehabilitation of Oporto Cricket & Lawn Tennis Club in Oporto, Portugal (2008), and the rehabilitation and conversion of an old business building into Hotel Teatro (Design Hotel) in Oporto, Portugal (2010) most of them while collaborating at NN – Arquitectura e Planeamento, Lda.
 Recently, she was invited by paint manufacturer CIN to create a color for CIN Color Maker catalog, the first digital catalog of the brand.
 Cherry Blossom was the result of this invitation.